-4. When it comes to sales, almost a quarter of Black Friday purchases are based on hype and impulse.
+4. When it comes to sales, many purchases are based on hype and impulse.
 And retailers know this!
+Consumer group Which? found that up to 76% of shoppers on Black Friday later regret their purchases.
 Look out for pushes to buy certain items (usually deadstock and pieces that wouldn’t sell otherwise) and avoid these.

 5. During the sales period of Black Friday and Cyber Monday, tech and clothes are the most popular items, with over 50% of shoppers predicted to buy electronic goods and nearly a third buying high street fashion.

 6. Despite the huge surge in these purchases, buyer’s remorse is even higher.
 According to research by Green Alliance and Waste Recovery, up to 80% of electronic and clothing items purchased on Black Friday end up as waste.
 Add to this the wasted fuel, and the wasted packaging, and it’s a real problem.